datalad/datalad-blog/content/posts/forgejo-aneksajo-large-datasets/index.md

-possible to host [the dataset on GitHub](https://github.com/datalad-datasets/human-connectome-project-openaccess), and also to create special purpose views or slices of the dataset, such as for the [functional magnetic reasonance imaging data of the participants watching movie clips](https://github.com/datalad-datasets/hcp_movies) during brain imaging.
+possible to host [the dataset on GitHub](https://github.com/datalad-datasets/human-connectome-project-openaccess), and also to create special purpose views or slices of the dataset, such as for the [functional magnetic resonance imaging data of the participants watching movie clips](https://github.com/datalad-datasets/hcp_movies) during brain imaging.